 Burgenland is the youngest of Austria`s states as it has been annexed to Austria only in 1921.
 The state is in the East of Austria and borders Lower Austria, Styria, Slovakia, Slovenia and Hungary.
 On a total area of 3,961 km² live about 299,000 residents.
 At the border to Hungary there is the biggest Austrian lake located: the Neusiedler See.
 Due to its shallow depth and its unique flora and fauna the lake enjoys a high reputation.
 The biggest cities of the state are Oberwart, Mattersburg and the capital Eisenstadt.

-Burgenland`s economy flourishes and is still full of potential.
-According to the statistics of Statistik Austria, the local GDP per capita is around 2.8%.
+The average age of Burgenland`s residents is around 40 years.
+The working population consists of around 130,000 people.
+Burgenland`s economy is constantly evolving and still full of potential.
+According to Statistik Austria, the local GDP per capita is around 2.8%.
+In order that Burgenland`s economy evolves contribute not least government programs which finance scientific research.
+Particularly should be mentioned projects in the area of housing and energy efficiency.
 The most important industries are the forestry and agricultural sectors, the animal husbandry, the textile and clothing industry, building trade and the energy sector.
 The majority of Burgenland`s production is being exported to neighbouring states or countries.

 A very important role in the economy plays the wine distillery as Burgenland has 16,000 hectare vineyards.
-Because of the high number of summer days and special wine recipes the wines from that region are very popular.
+Burgenland is after the famous region Weinviertel (Lower Austria) the second most important wine-growing region and because of the high number of summer days and special wine recipes very popular and well-known.